Music of the African diaspora

 Music of the African diaspora was mostly refined and developed during the period of slavery.
 Slaves did not have easy access to instruments, so vocal work took on new significance.
 Through chants and work songs people of African descent preserved elements of their African heritage while inventing new genres of music.
-The culmination of this great sublimation of musical energy into vocal work can be seen in genres as disparate as Gospel Music and Hip-Hop.
+The culmination of this great sublimation of musical energy into vocal work can be seen in genres as disparate as gospel music and hip-hop.
 The music of the African diaspora makes frequent use of ostinato, a motif or phrase which is persistently repeated at the same pitch.
 The repeating idea may be a rhythmic pattern, part of a tune, or a complete melody.
-The banjo is a direct descendant of the Akonting created by the Jola people, found in Senegal, Gambia and Guinea-Bissau in West Africa.
+The banjo is a direct descendant of the akonting created by the Jola people, found in Senegal, Gambia and Guinea-Bissau in West Africa.
 Hence, the melodic traditions of the African diaspora are probably most alive in blues and jazz.

 Background

 Many genres of music originate from communities that have visible roots in Africa.
 In North America, it was a way that the early slaves could express themselves and communicate when they were being forcibly relocated and when there were restrictions on what cultural activities they could pursue.
 The sorrows of song were the only freedom slaves had working on cotton fields, and overall through labor tactics.
 This burden of slavery became a gateway for other genres of music such as the blues.
 For example, Black music does not just encompass sounds of the U.S. black experience but also a global black experience that stretches from Africa to Americas.

 The term for many coming from places of "Black" origin can be perceived in a derogatory manner by cultures who see the term as a blurring of lines which ignores the true roots of certain peoples and their specific traditions.
 To refer to musical genres with strong African-American influence, such as hip hop music, is very limited in scope and is not adopted by academic institutions as a true category of music.
 The individual aspects and collectively of black music is surrounded by the culture in itself as well as experience.
 Black music is centered around a story and origin.
-Many artist start song with the things they experience firsthand.
-Musical Blackness was a way of communicating and a way to express themselves during hard times such as slavery.
+Many artists sing about the things they have experienced firsthand.
+Music was a tool black people used to communicate and express themselves during hard times such as slavery.
 Their songs were used to give guidance to one another and tell stories.
 The varieties of sounds and expressions used in the music helped stress their emotions.

 Black music began to reflect urban environments through amplified sounds, social concerns, and cultural pride expressed through music.
-It combined blues, jazz, boogie-woogie and gospel taking the form of fast paced dance music with highly energized guitar work appealing to young audiences across racial divides.
+It combined blues, jazz, boogie-woogie and gospel, taking the form of fast paced dance music with highly energized guitar work appealing to young audiences across racial divides.